This project has brought together researchers from the University of the West of England and the University of Bristol.

 He has edited three books on local government and politics, including Directly elected mayors in urban governance, and published widely in the field, including in Local Government Studies, Urban Studies, Public Administration Review, Policy & Politics, and Environment and Planning C. He has appeared on local radio and TV, and contributes in to public debates on local governance in Bristol and beyond.

-Professor Robin Hambleton, Team Leader
+Professor Robin Hambleton

-Robin Hambleton, BA, MA, PhD, MRTPI, FRSA, is Professor of City Leadership in the Centre for Sustainable Planning and Environments (SPE), Faculty of Environment and Technology, University of the West of England, Bristol.
+Robin Hambleton, BA, MA, PhD, MRTPI, FRSA, FAcSS is emeritus Professor of City Leadership in the Centre for Sustainable Planning and Environments (SPE), Faculty of Environment and Technology, University of the West of England, Bristol.

 Professor Alex Marsh

-She has been a researcher since 2001, initially specialising in international development, and has carried out research on citizen participation, civic engagement and local governance in the UK, continental Europe and Latin America.
+She has been a researcher since 2001, and worked in the Centre for Sustainable Planning and Environments (SPE), Faculty of Environment and Technology, University of the West of England, Bristol and has carried out research on citizen participation, civic engagement and local governance in the UK, continental Europe and Latin America.
 She chairs the Editorial Board of the Community Development Journal and is a trustee of Coda International.